JackCode/Roomr-go/README.md

 # Roomr-go
-An internal hote inventory filter and search tool.
+An internal hotel inventory filter and search tool.